 Riociguat works by increasing the activity of guanylate cyclase, an enzyme that produces cyclic guanosine monophosphate (cGMP) upon activation by nitric oxide (NO), which is an important regulator of vascular function in the lungs and other parts of the body. cGMP functions as a smooth muscle relaxant that causes the blood vessels (arteries) to relax and widen.

 In sickle cell disease, the NO signaling pathway is disrupted.
 So, therapies enhancing this pathway may improve blood vessel function and reduce symptoms of the disease.

 Riociguat-mediated activation of guanylate cyclase increases the availability of cGMP in the blood vessels within the lungs, which leads to their relaxation and widening.
 This reduces the blood pressure within the lungs, improving heart function and the ability to be more active.

 Riociguat in clinical trials

-A multi-center, randomized, double-blind, placebo-controlled, parallel group Phase 2 study (NCT02633397) aims to evaluate the safety, tolerability, and effectiveness of riociguat compared to placebo in approximately 100 patients with sickle cell anemia.
+A multi-center, randomized, double-blind, placebo-controlled, parallel-group Phase 2 study (NCT02633397) aims to evaluate the safety, tolerability, and effectiveness of riociguat compared to placebo in approximately 100 patients with sickle cell disease.

 This study includes a treatment period of 12 weeks (with riociguat or placebo) and a follow-up period of 30 days after treatment.
 The blood pressure and the well-being of the patients will be monitored every two weeks to adjust the dose of the treatment.
 Patients will undergo several tests (including physical examinations, assessment of vital signs, blood tests, and questionnaires assessing well-being), which will be performed every two weeks during the treatment.
 The treatment phase will begin and end with the assessment of echocardiogram, urine tests, six-minute walk test, and questionnaires.